SEEDS-2

-The Space Engineering EDucation Satellite 2 (SEEDS-2) is a Japanese amateur CubeSat nanosatellite, built and operated by Nihon University.
+The Space Engineering EDucation Satellite 2 (SEEDS-2 or OSCAR 66) is a Japanese amateur CubeSat nanosatellite, built and operated by Nihon University.
 It was launched by the Indian Space Research Organisation, aboard a PSLV rocket, on 28 April 2008.
 It was built to replace the SEEDS satellite, which was lost in a launch failure on a Dnepr rocket in July 2006.

 It carries a number of sensors to investigate the environment of space, and its own status.
 It also contains a voice transmitter, intended to play back messages to amateur radio operators.